Mary Harron: Early writing work

 In New York, Harron helped start and write for Punk magazine as a music journalist; she was the first journalist to interview the Sex Pistols for an American publication.
 She grew up in the early punk scene of America.
 She found the culture easy for her to fit into and was constantly evolving and spreading into new demographics.
 During the 1980s, she was a drama critic for The Observer in London for a time, as well as working as a music critic for The Guardian and the New Statesman.
 In the late 1980s, Harron participated and began her film career writing and directing BBC Documentaries.

 During the 1990s, Harron moved back to New York where she worked as a producer for PBS's Edge, a program dedicated to exploring American pop culture.
 It was at this time that Harron became interested in the life of Valerie Solanas, the woman who attempted to kill Andy Warhol.
 Harron suggested making a documentary about Solanas to her producers, who in turn encouraged her to develop the project into what would be her first feature film.
 Harron says she owes her success with her first film to Andy who helped to sell the controversial focus on the attempted murderess, Solanas.

 I Shot Andy Warhol

 Harron's feature film directorial debut, I Shot Andy Warhol, released in 1996, is the partially imagined story of Valerie Solanas' failed assassination attempt on Andy Warhol.
 She explains her interest in Solanas' life:

+In an interview Harron did for CBC’s Newsworld’s On the Arts in 1996, she told film critic Christopher Heard that "It was Valerie that really impelled [her] to make this film, because of the mystery of her story. [...]
+Not knowing who she was ... the lack of information about her."
+Solanas's existence was "a real piece of lost history" and an "unknown story" that she sought to explore deeper.

+As far as Harron's amusement with Warhol went, she stated "As I was growing up, Warhol was the most famous artist in the world, apart from Picasso [...]
+My mother [disapproved] of him, so that made him even more interesting."
+Also regarding her interest in Warhol’s story, she felt that he, before and after the shooting, were two vastly different people.
+This is her reason for viewing Warhol’s shooting as a “turning point” in his life.”

-It won the sole acting award at that year's Sundance Film Festival for Lili Taylor's performance as Solanas.
+The film opened the “Un Certain Regard” section of the Cannes Film Festival and received an Independent Spirit Award nomination for best first feature film.
+It also won the sole acting award at that year's Sundance Film Festival for Lili Taylor's performance as Solanas.